fabian-thomas/bookmark/README.md

 - Since bookmark names are just filenames, we are limited by the filename characters that your kernel supports.
   On Linux you can of course not use slashes in the filename.
   That means you cannot have slashes in your bookmark names either.
-  When you sync your bookmarks to Android this problem gets worse, since Android limits valid characters further because of the used filesystem.
+  When you sync your bookmarks to Android this problem gets worse, since Android limits valid characters further because of the used file system.

 Because of these two limitations I'm still not sure if this pass-inspired approach is the right one for a bookmark system, but version control support is a must for me and defining a custom file format for bookmarks seems tricky.